awwaiid/thelackthereof/Keyboard_Number-Symbol_Swap.md

 ---
 title: Keyboard_Number-Symbol_Swap
-createdAt: 2011-03-18T09:59-04:00
+createdAt: 2011-03-18T09:50-04:00
-editedAt: 2011-03-18T10:00-04:00
+editedAt: 2011-03-18T09:59-04:00
 ---

 The idea here is that we use the symbols at the top of the keyboard a lot more often than the numbers at the top of the keyboard.
 In my case because I write a lot of perl :)

-Here are the various configurations that you can set to switch the number keys and symbol keys in Linux/X11 -- effectively making it so you don't press shift for the symbols but you DO for the numbers.
+Here are the various configurations that you can set to switch the number keys and symbol keys in Linux/X11.
 The first, .Xmodmap, is what actually switches things.
 The others are to make other applications be OK with the new setup.

 From: ~/.Xmodmap
 <code>